highbyte/dotnet-6502/README.md

 ## Example applications
 ### SadConsole - graphical console
 Example of a [SadConsole](https://sadconsole.com/) game loop running compiled 6502 [assembly code](Examples/SadConsoleTest/AssemblerSource/hostinteraction_scroll_text_and_cycle_colors.asm) in the emulator, using a shared memory area between emulator and SadConsole for updating the SadConsole window.
 The implementation is a bit rough, subject for improvement.
-Currently only tested on Windows.
+Tested on Windows and Ubuntu.

 ```
 cd ./Examples/SadConsoleTest